ncita-repository/WP1.3_multiple_modalities/README.md

 - Whether or not to export various data (e.g. `exportRoicol`)
 - Whether or not to print verbose results to the console (`p2c`)

 A dictionary `cfg` is initialised containing the above variables across the board, but there are additional variables that are set within the dictionary elements themselves.
-The key-value pairs that are defined within the dictionary include:
+The key-dictionary pairs that are defined within the dictionary include:

 - `url`           : XNAT address
 - `username`      : XNAT username